THE FEAST, AN OPPORTUNITY TO WITNESS TO A CULTURE THAT VALUES LIFE

 Family and Ethnic pride

-This 116 year old tradition in Little Italy was and still should be a time for families to gather and share hospitality, and teach the younger generations about this important virtue.
+This tradition in Little Italy, lasting more than a century, was and still should be a time for families to gather and share hospitality, and teach the younger generations about this important virtue.
 It is a wonderful time to celebrate our Italian heritage and tell the stories of our family, i.e., sharing roots and pride.

 Taking pride in our own backyard calls us to respect the ethnic diversity of our nation and city.
 It should be a time also of teaching respect and appreciation for other cultures, races and religious beliefs.